CS5520FeinbergFall2023/group-project-group-5/README.md

 -   public static HaarWaveletCompressor getInstance()
     - Get the singleton instance of the compressor.

+- public float[][][] compress(float[][][] matrix, float ratio) throws IllegalArgumentException
+    - Compress a 3D float array with given ratio.
+It follows the algorithm in the instructions to perform 2D compress on each 2D element in the matrix.
+Then it calculates threshold from all the values by calling flattenAbsoluteArray and getThreshold.
+Finally it sets all values smaller than or equal to the threshold as 0.

+- public float[][][] decompress(float[][][] compressed) throws IllegalArgumentException
+    - Decompress a 3D float by performing 2D decompressing on each 2D element.

 - public float[][] compress(float[][] matrix, float ratio) throws IllegalArgumentException
     - Compress a 2D float array.
 It just follows the algorithm in the instructions.
 Finally it calls getThreshold to get the threshold and set those below the theshold (in terms of absolute value) to zero.